 - NEVER visit a new mom and her new baby if you are sick or have been around sick people.

-- When visiting the home, schedule a time to drop by and bring FOOD.
-This is important because the last thing a new mom wants to do or even has time or energy to do is cook.
+- When visiting the home, schedule a time to drop by and bring something (if food ask what to bring) or plan to help while you are visiting.
+This is important because the last thing a new mom wants to do or even has time or energy to clean up.
+Make the visit about mom!